-- 1. a strategic, rigorous fox and feral cat control program over 1000 ha, and - 2. establishment and maintenance of native groundcover above 40% (50% where it overlaps with offset areas) through supplementary seeding with native local provenance grass seed and/or grazing management on 1000 ha of land.
+- 1. a strategic, rigorous fox and feral cat control program over 1000 ha, and - 2. establishment and maintenance of native groundcover above 50% through supplementary seeding with native local provenance grass seed and/or grazing management on 1000 ha of land.